Deep Model Compression based on the Training History: Experiments and Results

 \subsection{Effect of Regularizer}

 To investigate the effect of the optimization step, we also conduct the experiments without employing the custom regularizer.
 We show the effect of the regularizer (optimization step) by comparing the classification results obtained for VGG-16 on CIFAR-10 using the HBFP method with and without employing the regularizer.
 From Fig. \ref{fig:opt_woopt_error}, it can be observed that increasing the similarity between the filters belong to a redundant filter pair using a regularizer and thereby training the network decreases the information loss that occurs due to filter pruning.
-The reason for minimum information loss is due to the fact that the optimization step increases the redundancy level among the filters of a pair such that removal of one filter does not affect the performance.
-We also perform similar experiments using other CNNs, the corresponding results are reported in the Supplementary material.
+The reason for minimum information loss is because the optimization step increases the redundancy level among the filters of a pair such that removal of one filter does not affect the performance.